 May – Harare’s International Festival of Arts, attracts performers from all over the globe.
 There’s dance, music, plays, spoken word and more.
 Given the economic climate in Zimbabwe its not easy to pull off a successful festival, but they do it every year.
-2016 has been cancelled, but check back for 2017 dates!

 May (annual) – Rose Festival — In the Dades Valley in Morocco a small oasis town Kelaa-des-Mgouna is home to Morocco’s largest rose water distillery plant.
 The entire town is fragrant and the spectacular harvest in May is celebrated with song and dance.

-27 – 29 May – Bush Fire Festival, Swaziland – Bushfire is Swaziland’s acclaimed international music and arts festival held each year at House on Fire, an inspired and magical venue combining sculpture, mosaic and theatre built in the heart of the Ezulwini valley.
+End of May – Bush Fire Festival, Swaziland – Bushfire is Swaziland’s acclaimed international music and arts festival held each year at House on Fire, an inspired and magical venue combining sculpture, mosaic and theatre built in the heart of the Ezulwini valley.